Mmalpi/Mmalpi/README.md

-# Hi, my names is Andres Tenorio Malpica!
+Hi!
 My name is Andres, but everybody calls me Mmalpi.
-I'm in love with technology since my birth, that is why I decide to became a computer scientist. ☺
+I'm full-stack developer with a passion for technology and teaching.
+I specialize in back-end development using Java and have experience with front-end development using JavaScript, CSS, and HTML.
+I'm also interested in data science and analysis using Python.
+I'm always excited to learn and share my knowledge with others, whether it's through mentoring, blogging, or speaking at conferences.
+Let's connect and discuss how we can work together

 ```